Transfer Spotlight: Leeds United’s Georginio Rutter

 Introduction

 Rutter started his professional career in 2020 when he was promoted to Rennes’ first team from the academy.
-He did not manage to start or score in any Ligue 1 matches, but did score on his Champions League debut against Sevilla in December of that year.
+He did not start or score in any Ligue 1 matches, but he did score in his Champions League debut against Sevilla in December that year.

-In 2021 Rutter transferred to Bundesliga side TSG Hoffenheim for a fee of only 750k Euros.
-He introduced himself by scoring on his debut, just 3 minutes after he was subbed in.
-He went on to notch eight goals and two assists in 33 appearances, which resulted in his nomination for the “Golden Boy” later that year, an honor awarded to the world’s best player under the age of 21.
-In 2022 he was selected to the French U21 team and made his debut in March against Faroe Islands.
+In 2021, Rutter transferred to Bundesliga side TSG Hoffenheim for a fee of only 750k Euros.
+He introduced himself by scoring in his debut, just three minutes after being subbed in.
+He went on to notch eight goals plus two assists in 33 appearances, which resulted in his nomination for the “Golden Boy” later that year, an honor awarded to the world’s best player under the age of 21.
+In 2022, he was selected to the French U-21 team and made his debut in March against Faroe Islands.

 An athletic 6-footer, Rutter is a well-rounded attacker who can dribble and shoot with both feet.
 He is comfortable playing with his back to goal but can also create threats from the flank.
-He has been clocked at 35.5 km/hr and was among the fastest players in the Bundesliga.
-He works hard off the ball, and presses and wins tackles high up the pitch.
+He has been clocked at 35.5 km/hr, among the fastest in the Bundesliga.
+He works hard off the ball, pressing and winning tackles high up the pitch.
 The official Bundesliga website has compared him to Bayern Munich’s Serge Gnabry, and others have likened him to Roberto Firmino.

 His pace and dribbling skills make him a nightmare for defenders, while his versatility (he can play anywhere across the front three) and positive attitude make him a dream for managers.